wxGlade/wxGlade/README.SF.md

 Standalone Edition
 ------------------
 The standalone edition is available.
-It has two disadvantages:

-- it's built on Windows XP and may not work correctly on newer Windows versions
+It's built on Windows XP and may not work correctly on newer Windows versions.

 Known Bugs/Issues
 -----------------